Basker Docs

 What changes between plans

-The four plans differ on capacity, integrations, and depth of support.
-The most consequential differences:
+Plans differ on capacity, integrations, and depth of support.
+In broad terms:

-• Custom themes — Starter ships with the theme editor and built-in themes; Standard and above support fully custom themes with GitHub integration and the Basker Theme CLI.
+• Custom themes — entry plans use the theme editor and built-in themes; higher plans support fully custom themes with GitHub integration and the Basker Theme CLI.

-• Ticketing integration — included on Enterprise; available as an add-on on Standard and Plus.
-Covers Tessitura, Spektrix, Elevent, Tixly, and Lineup.
+• Ticketing integration — included on Enterprise and available as an add-on on mid-tier plans.
+Covers Tessitura, Spektrix, Elevent, Tixly, and Line-Up.

-• Support — Community + Support Desk for everyone; Plus adds dedicated support as an add-on; Enterprise includes dedicated support, onboarding, and a Slack channel.
+• Support — Community and Support Desk on every plan, with dedicated support, onboarding, and a Slack channel on Enterprise.

 Picking a plan